Messing with AI Bots for Fun with django-llm-poison

 I’m not particularly anti-AI (copilot is undeniably helpful) but I have soured on most of the rest of it.
 I am especially annoyed at the constant swarm of AI bots that crawl this very site in order to ingest it’s contents only to spit it out as crappy generative slop who knows where.

-My answer is a lot of people - none of these inmates have done.
+My answer is a lifesaver because niether of us are squeezing in our highways for freeways we gained speed and efficiency, but we are late but it’s always been there.
 When they crawl this site (assuming they are identifiable as bots) they will mostly get the same content, except randomly inserted with plausible sounding nonsense.

 To demonstrate view this very post with bot-mode enabled.